Bombardier Challenger 300: Challenger 350

-The improved variant first flew on March 2, 2013, was unveiled at the next May EBACE and was due to enter service in May 2014.
+The improved variant first flew on 2 March 2013, was unveiled at the next May EBACE and was due to enter service in May 2014.
 Combined with a more luxurious interior and 20% taller cabin windows, it costs $1 million more at $25.9 million.
 Its launch customer, NetJets, ordered 75 firm and 125 options.

-It received its type certification from Transport Canada on June 11, 2014, from the FAA on June 25 and from the EASA on September 2.
+It received its type certification from Transport Canada on 11 June 2014, from the FAA on 25 June, and from the EASA on 2 September.

-In 2018, 60 Challenger 350s were delivered as Bombardier claims a 58% market share of the super mid-size segment, and the 300th delivery was reached in July 2019, after five years of service.
+During 2018, 60 Challenger 350s were delivered as Bombardier claimed a 58% market share of the super mid-size segment, and the 300th delivery was reached in July 2019, after five years of service.

 Hot-section modifications and a FADEC push gave the Honeywell HTF7350 7.3% more takeoff thrust at 7,323 lbf with the same flat rating, durability and reliability.

 A strengthened wing with canted winglets and more span allows for 900 lb more full fuel payload.

 Canted winglets have a less acute angle that reduces transonic drag and enlarge the span by 5.2 ft, increasing wing area and aspect ratio.